-PEAKS 4.2 needs a protein or EST database (in FASTA format) to identify protein candidates.
+PEAKS Studio 4.0 needs a protein or EST database (in FASTA format) to identify protein candidates.
 Since databases are being constantly updated, PEAKS does not ship with a protein or EST database.
 Thus, we need to download it from the Internet and tell PEAKS where the database is located.
-PEAKS provides the Database Manager as a tool to help us do this.
-To see a list of databases available to PEAKS 4.2, load the PEAKS Properties dialogue and click the 'Database' tab.
-From here we can edit a database's properties, load a new database, or remove an existing database.
+PEAKS provides the Database manager as a tool to help us do this.
+To see a list of databases available to PEAKS Studio 4.0, load the PEAKS Properties dialogue and click the 'Database' tab.
+From here we can edit a database's properties, load a new database, or remove a database.